 What does it cost to close a road?

-The cost for processing a road closure for fundraising/community events is $70, or for private events is $150 as per Council's Fees and Charges.
-This price is subject to change and advertising costs are additional (these are charged at actual cost).
+The cost for processing a road closure for fundraising/community events is $450, or for private events is $530 as per Council's Fees and Charges.
+These prices now include the costs for advertising the road closures.

 Who can I speak to about my temporary road closure application?

 The Team Leader - Projects in Kaimai Consultants is employed to co-ordinate, review and consider all applications for temporary road closures.
 If you have any questions or need assistance with your application please contact the Team Leader Projects by phoning 0800 746 467.